ecss-soton/verify/README.md

 ### Rate limiting

-Currently there are no rate limits in palce
+Currently, there are no rate limits in place

 ### API Reference